eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 2.3
+- Glass Block/Chip display decimal places is more consistent.
+- zero temporal duplcate tool count when Molpy Down
+- Trebuchet multliplier boosts weren't stacking properly

 ### 2.22
 - Sand Mold stuff
 - This means 91 more badges are technically achievable

 ###  TODO LIST
+- Trebuchet boosts stack additively, rather than multiplicatively (see issue #4)
+- Blast furnace has a percentage inconsistency and other balance issues (see issue #3)
+- Molpy Down doesn't clear temporal duplicates
 - Re-layout Logicat puzzles to be less awkward (instead have a button to show the puzzle in a way which uses the screen properly rather that being crammed into a tiny space)
 - still more discoveries
 - Fix the double-redacted issue that sometimes happens with Badges Earned (or one is visible when it shouldn't be)